ssypchenko/GG1MapChooser/README.md

 <ul>
     <li><strong>Voting:</strong> Players can initiate a map vote using <code>!rtv</code> or <code>rtv</code> in chat.
 The required percentage of votes to start a vote is controlled by the <code>VotesToWin</code> setting.</li>
     <li><strong>Nominating:</strong> Players can nominate a map by typing <code>!nominate &lt;mapname&gt;</code> or simply <code>nominate</code> to bring up a list of eligible maps based on current server conditions.</li>
+    <li><strong>Re-Vote:</strong> After the vote has been taken, or if the voting menu has been accidentally closed, players can revote using the "!revote" command in chat.</li>
 </ul>

 <h2>Setup Examples</h2>